 Go through your house and clean all trash cans, storage containers and other miscellaneous items.
 This includes dusting or washing knick knacks, floral vases and other decorative items.

 Spring cleaning gives you an opportunity to celebrate the return of the bright spring sun and enjoy a clean home.
 While many prefer to do spring cleaning themselves, if you aren’t up to the task, don’t be afraid to a hire a cleaning service to do it for you.
-If you’re in the Detroit area, call Chet’s Cleaning at 248-584-1819 and let us get your home ready for spring!
+If you’re in the Detroit area, contact Chet’s Cleaning and let us get your home ready for spring!